leodido/package.creator/README.md

-## package-creator

-Simple shell script that creates the boilerplate for the development of a new **R** package.
+**Simple shell script that automatically creates the boilerplate for the development of a new R package.**

 It creates a new R package following [devtools](https://github.com/hadley/devtools) conventions.